 It might seem like housing prices are destined to skyrocket forever.
-After all, Fannie Mae estimates that the median home price in the U.S. will climb 11.2% from a year ago ($384,000).
+After all, the National Association of REALTORS® (NAR) found that the median home price in the U.S. was $406,700 in July 2023 – the second-highest median sale price ever recorded.

 That’s an impressive figure, but housing prices aren’t guaranteed to rise each year.
 They can even fall, though that has been a relatively rare occurrence.
-The housing market is like all investment vehicles: Rising values aren’t ever a certainty.
+The housing market is like all investment vehicles: Rising values are never a certainty.

-While no one can predict with certainty whether housing prices will or won’t fall, the consensus from housing experts is that home values won’t be taking a dip anytime soon.
+While no one can predict with certainty whether housing prices will or won’t go down, the consensus from housing experts is that home prices may increase slightly or remain relatively steady in the very near future.